- NEW! The Tradition Continues: NIFDI to Host the 40th Annual National DI Conference

 - NEW!
 Calculate DI Material Costs in a Flash with Excel Cost Worksheet and Save on Teacher Kits

 - NEW!
 Cape York Aboriginal Australian Academy Seeks Director of Instruction

 - NEW!
 Funnix Giving Away FREE copies of Beginning Reading and Math Programs!

 - NEW!
 Reading Mastery Signature Edition and Funnix Named “Reader’s Choice Top 100 Product” by District Administration Magazine

 Direct Instruction (DI) is a model for teaching that emphasizes well-developed and carefully planned lessons designed around small learning increments and clearly defined and prescribed teaching tasks.
 It is based on the theory that clear instruction eliminating misinterpretations can greatly improve and accelerate learning.

 Its creators, Siegfried Engelmann and Dr. Wesley Becker, and their colleagues believe, and have proved, that correctly applied DI can improve academic performance as well as certain affective behaviors.
 It is currently in use in thousands of schools across the nation as well as in Canada, the UK and Australia.
 Schools using DI accept a vision that actually delivers many outcomes only promised by other models.

-A crucial element in the implementation of DI in most cases is change.
+The implementation of Direct Instruction and the five key philosophical principles will introduce a crucial element in the school system: change.
 Teachers will generally be required to behave differently than before and schools may need an entirely different organization than they previously employed.
 Even staff members will be called upon to alter some operations.
 The popular valuing of teacher creativity and autonomy as high priorities must give way to a willingness to follow certain carefully prescribed instructional practices.
-(Remaining the same, however, are the importance of hard work, dedication and commitment to students.)
+Remaining the same, however, are the importance of hard work, dedication and commitment to students.
 And, it is crucial that all concerned adopt and internalize the belief that all students, if properly taught, can learn.